DiamondLightSource/rpi-config/README.md

-# rpi-config
-GDA configuration and documentation for the Raspberry Pi server version.
+# GDA for Raspberry Pi

-See Diamond Confluence for Docs